 If you already have an existing sales pipeline, you need to hold a meeting with your marketing and sales teams to go through your historical data and key sales metrics.
 Conduct thorough research to get more accurate predictions.

 This process might take some time, but it’s a crucial step that will help you predict which opportunities are more likely to close and how much time it usually takes for a prospect to advance to the next stage.
 It will also help you accurately forecast your company revenue.

-02 Determine your target number of opportunities you’ll need at each stage to attain your quota
+02 Determine the target number of opportunities you’ll need at each stage to attain your quota.

 These numbers will tell you how many deals you have to close to achieve your revenue goals.
 When paired with the probable conversion rates for every stage and pipeline velocity, these numbers will provide you with a general idea of how many leads your B2B lead generation strategy has to produce.